 Sclerosing foam is obtained by mixing gas (usually air) and sclerosing liquid.
-The foam form allows us to increase the sclerosing effect and to obtain better results more quickly while using less product.
+The foam form allows us to increase the sclerosing effect and get better results quickly while using less product.

 Microsclerosis is the recommended treatment for telangiectasias (varicosities, small red or bluish vessels visible under the skin).
-Magnifying glasses and very fine needles are used to inject the sclerosing product.
+Magnifying glasses and tiny needles are used to inject the sclerosing product.

 Sclerotherapy or sclerosis is the safest technique because it is the least invasive for treating varicose veins.
-It does not require convalescence or post-treatment care and gives little or no discomfort.
+It does not require recovery or post-treatment care and gives little or no discomfort.

 Surface sclerotherapy is used when it is possible to treat visible veins by simple injection without ultrasound guidance.
 However, the doctor must have ensured that they are not fed by leaks (reflux) from deeper veins using a Doppler examination.

-The sclerosing agent causes irritation of the inner wall of the diseased vein.
+The sclerosing agent irritates the inner wall of the diseased vein.
 Its diameter will thicken and become blocked.
 It will then turn into a fibrous and hard cord called sclerosis.
 The vein will decrease in volume and disappear.
 The blood that circulated there then takes the path of the normal veins.

-Used in large dysfunctional vessels, the sclerosing foam is effective in controlling the disease’s progression.
-Its advantage is that it is less invasive and less costly than other endovenous techniques.
+Foam echosclerosis is effective in controlling the disease’s progression when it comes to large dysfunctional vessels.
+It is less invasive and less expensive than other endovenous techniques.

-Echosclerosis uses an echo-Doppler device to facilitate the identification of leakage points, venous insufficiencies and links between different vascular structures.
-This device allows us to confirm the intravascular presence of the sclerosing agent during injection and to monitor its progress.
+Echosclerosis uses an echo-Doppler device to identify leakage points and venous insufficiencies.
+This device confirms the intravascular presence of the sclerosing agent during injection and tracks its progress.

-To improve the safety and precision of the injection, especially if the vein is not easily accessible or visible, this treatment is done under ultrasound control (echosclerotherapy or ultrasound-guided sclerotherapy).
-For the treatment of saphenous veins or their recurrence, ultrasound guidance is mandatory and the recommended sclerosing agent is the foam (if there are no contraindications).
+If the vein is not easily accessible or not visible, the injection is done under ultrasound control.
+This is referred to as echosclerotherapy or ultrasound-guided sclerotherapy.
+For the treatment of saphenous veins, ultrasound guidance is mandatory, and the recommended sclerosing agent is foam (if there are no contraindications).

-Post-treatment care is minimal and requires only avoiding high physical exercise for a few days.
-Therefore, no convalescence (work stoppage) is necessary.
-Treated veins may be sensitive to palpation, but this is usually well tolerated.
+Post-treatment care is minimal and consists of avoiding high physical effort for a few days.
+Therefore, no recovery (time off work) is necessary.

 Endovenous techniques such as laser, radiofrequency, cryotherapy and glue injections require more elaborate preparation and are more invasive.
-They, therefore, have the potential to cause greater complications, convalescence, and pain.
-Usually reserved for very large veins, these techniques are also more expensive.
+They, therefore, have the potential to cause more significant complications, recovery, and pain.
+Usually reserved for more prominent veins, these techniques are also more expensive.